lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 which was formalized into rigorous density-functional theory, forms the bedrock of modern electronic structure theory.

 <div onclick="elm = document.getElementById('linear'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click
-here for a description of the linear approximation.</div>
+here for a brief description of the linear approximation and its extension with local orbitals.</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="linear">{:/}

 The linear approximation rests on the fact that a partial wave